Transparency portal

 HOW TO KNOW THE WAITING TIMES

-For specialized outpatient services, there are four time priorities, identified by the letters U, B, D and P. The doctor will fill in the prescription and indicate in the field "service priority" the letter corresponding to the urgency of the service:
+Please remember that the Regions, through their own waiting list management plans, can reduce the maximum times established at a national level.
+For specialist services, there are four temporal priorities envisaged, characterized by the letters U, B, D and P. The doctor will fill in the request and indicate in the "priority of service" field the letter corresponding to the urgency of the service:

-• A - Recovery within 30 days, for cases that can rapidly worsen and seriously may affect the patient's health.
+• A - Recovery within 30 days,for cases that can rapidly worsen seriously jeopardizing the patient's health;

-• C - Recovery within 180 days, for cases with minimal pain, dysfunction or disability, and which do not tend to worsen.
+• C - Recovery within 180 days, for cases that present minimal pain, dysfunction or disability, and which do not tend to worsen;

 The waiting times concerning visits and examinations provided according to the institutional or freelance (ALPI) regime, can be read in a dedicated section in healthcare facilities websites.